paulrohit96/paulrohit96/README.md

 ## ✨ About Me

-🎓 I'm a passionate Data Science graduate student at **Pace University**, with a solid foundation in **Banking & Finance** and **Electronics Engineering**.
+🎓 Data Science graduate from Pace University (MS, 2025) with an MBA in Banking & Finance — a blend of financial domain depth and hands-on analytics.
-💼 I bring over **3.5 years of experience** as a Business Analyst, delivering real-world data-driven solutions in FinTech and Compliance.
+💼 5+ years of experience across financial, data, and business analysis, currently in Corporate FP&A at Humana (Medicare & Medicaid segment), previously in FP&A and Corporate Finance at Fortis Healthcare.
-🔍 I love digging through data, identifying patterns, and transforming insights into action.
+🔍 I work at the intersection of finance and data — building models, dashboards, and automated pipelines in Python and SQL that turn healthcare claims, CMS, and financial data into decisions.
-🧠 My work has spanned from fraud detection systems to predictive models for business forecasting.
+🧠 My project work spans fraud detection using anomaly-based ML models, predictive analytics, and large-scale exploratory data analysis.
-🏆 Recipient of the **Spot Award** at Jocata for innovation and collaboration.
+📊 Comfortable owning the full workflow: data quality validation → analysis → modeling → visualization → presenting to executives.

 ---